gmarangoni-stack/research_products/README.md

 United States and China?*"

 The data used was extracted directly from the  Latinobarómetro data publication for the 2023 wave.
-You may access the data in the following link: https://www.latinobarometro.org/latinobarometro-2023 The data and codebook are also included in the repository.
+You may access the data in the following link: https://www.latinobarometro.org/latinobarometro-2023.
+The data and codebook are also included in the repository:
+- Data: Latinobarometro_2023_Brazil.xlsx
+- Codebook: Codebook Latinobarometro 2023.pdf

 I used several questions present in the Latinobarómetro survey from 2023, including questions in relation to: